espenfjo/FjoSpidie-Interface/README.md

 FjoSpidie Interface
 ===================
 This is a WEB interface for the FjoSpidie Honey Client.
-It is based on Perl and Catalyst MVC.
+It is written in Python and built on django

 Building
 ========